damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ## First automated deployment

 For GitLab there's no difference what commands to run.
-You can setup GitLab CI according to your needs, as if it was you local terminal in your computer.
-As long as you execute commands there, you can tell CI to do the same for you in GitLab.
+You can setup GitLab CI according to your needs as if it was your local terminal on your computer.
+As long as you execute commands there, you can tell
+CI to do the same for you in GitLab.
 Put your script to `.gitlab-ci.yml` and push your code - that’s it: CI triggers a job and your commands are executed.